IBM/trusted-service-identity/docs/spire-helm.md

 # Deploying Tornjak with Helm charts
-This tutorial demonstrates the steps to deploy Tornjak and SPIRE elements in Kubernetes cluster.
+This tutorial demonstrates the steps to deploy Tornjak and SPIRE elements in a Kubernetes cluster.

 There are two helm charts available:
 * tornjak - this helm chart deploys Tornjak server, SPIRE Server and all the components to support the server management.
 Additionally, this chart contains a plugin for deploying OIDC component that is used for [OIDC Tutorial](./spire-oidc-tutorial.md)